top of page

 1. Monadic Testing

-Monadic testing is a technique where participants are presented with a product to test on its own, rather than being asked to compare it with a competing product.
+Description: Monadic testing is a technique where participants are presented with a product to test on its own, rather than being asked to compare it with a competing product.
 Therefore, each person only tries one product and then the evaluative questions are asked, for example, overall liking, value for money questions and so on.
+This approach ensures that each participant can review and provide feedback on the concept without being influenced by exposure to multiple concepts.
 These types of monadic tests are used for new products or line extensions.
 A current offering should be included as a control/benchmark.

 2. Sequential monadic testing

-Sequential monadic testing design is where participants are asked to evaluate multiple or all concepts in a rotated fashion, one after the other.
+Description: Sequential monadic testing is a technique that involves presenting participants with different concepts one by one, allowing for independent feedback on each concept.
+This approach eliminates the bias that can arise from direct comparisons and provides valuable insights for decision-making.
 Participants should be evenly distributed across all concepts as a starting point, so that they have an equal opportunity of seeing each of the concepts first.

 3. Protomonadic testing